MediaComem/comem-archidep/subjects/git-branching/README.md

 $> git branch -d better-sub
 ```

-The latest commit on `master` now includes the changes from all lines of development:
+The latest commit on `main` now includes the changes from all lines of development:

 <git-memoir name='branching' chapter='merge-conflicting-change' svg-height='300px'></git-memoir>